Women's sexual health: Talking about your sexual needs

 Women's sexual health: Start by talking about your needs

 - Admit your discomfort.
 If you feel anxious, say so.
 Opening up about your concerns may help you start the conversation.
+Explain to your partner if you feel a little shy about discussing what you want, and ask for reassurance that your partner is open to the conversation.

 - Set a time limit.
 Avoid overwhelming each other with a lengthy talk.
 By devoting 15-minute conversations to the topic, you might find it easier to stay within your emotional comfort zones.